charmichokshi/Real-time-Product-Analysis/README.md

 # Real-time-Product-Analysis

-A price comparison engine using Web Crawler and Web Scraper
+Developed a price comparison engine using Web Crawler and Scraper in python which aims to facilitate the buyers to compare products from different E-commerce websites and purchase the product at the best deal.